 Parents/guardians of juniors are invited to a Financial Aid Night.
 A presenter is invited to explain the financial aid process and answer questions pertaining to FAFSA and CSS profile.
-Juniors meet individually with their school counselor to develop their post secondary plans.

 School Counseling Program - Grade 12

 Counselors run Senior Seminars in the fall that cover all aspects of the college application process including standardized testing deadlines and procedures, the college list, organizing the application process, college visits, college interviews, creating a Common Application account, and financial aid.
 Students will work with their school counselor to develop their post secondary plans.